certicky/crowdsourced-geotracker/README.md

 ALTER TABLE IF EXISTS public.reports OWNER to geotracker_user;
 CREATE INDEX report_location_idx ON reports USING GIST(location);
 CREATE INDEX time_idx ON reports USING btree("time" DESC);
+CREATE UNIQUE INDEX duplicates_constraint ON reports (type, date_trunc('hour', "time"), ST_SnapToGrid(location::geometry, 0.0001)); -- this prevents having multiple reports with very similar location and same type reported in the same hour
 ```

-* Copy the `settings.js.example` file to `settings.js` and update the values in it.
+7. Copy the `settings.js.example` file to `settings.js` and update the values in it.
-* Insert some initial data from <https://maphub.net/Cen4infoRes/russian-ukraine-monitor>: `node importInitialReports.js`
+8. Insert some initial data from <https://maphub.net/Cen4infoRes/russian-ukraine-monitor>: `node importInitialReports.js`
-* Run the backend: `npm run dev`
+9. Run the backend: `npm run listen`

 ### API